Citytracking/dotspotting/README.md

 Dotspotting
 ==

-First things first: THIS SHOULD NOT BE CONSIDERED PRODUCTION-READY CODE YET.
+First things first:** THIS SHOULD NOT BE CONSIDERED PRODUCTION-READY CODE YET.**

 That said, it works.
 It probably doesn't work everywhere and there are almost certainly bugs left to be found but more importantly it is still at a stage where the code and the architecture needs to be able to change without necessarily ensuring backwards compatibility.

 Per the terms of the Knight News Challenge Grant that is funding the development of Dotspotting we are committed to working in public *(we think that's a good thing, by the way :-)* so this is the first step in that process.
 Once a stable baseline for the code and the architecture has been established Dotspotting will follow the conventions established for versioning and changes proposed in the Semantic Versioning specification ([http://semver.org/](http://semver.org/ "Semantic Versioning")).

-Right now, the version number for Dotspotting is: "Super Alpha-Beta Disco-Ball".
+Right now, the version number for Dotspotting is: *"Super Alpha-Beta Disco-Ball"*.

 Dependencies
 --